dineshgowda24/blog/content/posts/exploring-the-enigma-of-database-vacuuming/index.md

 tags: [postgres, performance]
 ---

-Before we jump into what `VACUUM` does and its gotachs.
-We need to understand how the data is actually stored on disk.
+Before we discuss what `VACUUM` does and its implications, we need to understand how data is actually stored on disk.
 What happens when a tuple is inserted, updated, or deleted?
-Understanding this will help us understand what `VACUUM` does, why it's needed and its implications.
+Understanding this will help us understand what `VACUUM` does, why it's needed, and its implications.

 ## Tuples, Page & TOAST

-A **tuple** in database terms is both a table's row version and index entries.
+A **tuple** in database terms is a table's row version and index entries.
 A tuple is a single row of a table.
 It contains the actual data.
 A tuple is made up of the following things.

 - **header**: it's a 23-byte header that contains the tuple metadata.
 - **data**: the actual data of the tuple.

-A **page** in the database is a single unit of storage of a fixed size, usually between 4KiB to 16KiB.
+A **page** in the database is a single unit of storage of a fixed size, usually between 4KiB and 16KiB.
 In Postgres, it's 8KiB.
 A single page can hold multiple rows, indexes, etc. When the data is written or read from disk, it's done in terms of whole pages.

 ```sql
 select current_setting('block_size');